ktynes/GeneExpression/README.md

 The d3 visualization for our project is hosted here: https://ktynes.github.io/GeneExpression/

 ## Installation & Execution
 Firstly, you need to create a python3 virtual environment.
 Do this by installing the requirements in requirements.txt and run run.py.
+Lastly, navigate to http://0.0.0.0:8000/ to view the visualization.